Araucaria heterophylla (norfolk island pine)

-The Norfolk Island Pine grows quickly, up to 6 inches annually when kept potted, and can reach 200 feet in its native habitat.
-This tree doesn't actually belong to the pine family, it has a similar pyramidal, upright shape and evergreen foliage.
+The Norfolk Island Pine grows quickly, up to six inches annually when kept potted, and can reach 200 feet in its native habitat.
+This tree doesn't belong to the pine family, it has a similar pyramidal, upright shape and evergreen foliage.
 Transplant the Norfolk pine to a larger planter every four years or when it grows out of its current container.
 Norfolk pines need a humidity level around 50 percent.
 Place a humidifier in the room with the pine if your home has dry conditions.

 Apply a water-soluble fertilizer every four months while the tree grows.
 Any fertilizer suited for indoor foliage plants works fine, or choose a balanced fertilizer such as 10-10-10.
 Cease fertilizing during the winter months.

 - At least a few hours of direct sunlight daily and plenty of indirect light throughout the day.
 Turn the plant a quarter rotation every week to provide even light distribution.

 - Water only when the top one inch of soil dries.